SherlockPsy/Life/02_CONTRACT_STATE.md

 - rest
 - recovery

-The Reader may infer depletion.
+An Agent may infer depletion.

+This inference:
+- is private
+- is optional
+- persists only if written to the private ledger

-The system does not track duration.
+The system tracks nothing.
-The Reader sees only what is written.
+The Agent rereads absence.

 ---

-## ARTICLE III: HIGH-FRICTION CONTEXTS (WITHOUT MECHANICS)
+## IV.
+HIGH-FRICTION CONTEXTS (NON-MECHANICAL)

 There is no adrenaline system.
-There is no tunnel-vision switch.
+There is no tunnel-vision mode.
-There is no mode change.
+There is no override switch.

-High-friction situations exist only as **dense, threatening evidence**.
+High-friction contexts exist only as **dense, threatening evidence**.

 Examples:
-- “Shouting fills the room.”
 - “Glass shatters.”
-- “A body blocks the exit.”

-The Reader may:
+- “Voices rise over one another.”
+- “The door slams shut.”

+In such contexts, an Agent may:
+- narrow attention
-- focus narrowly
+- act abruptly
 - ignore long-term considerations

-- act abruptly
+These behaviors:

-These are authored responses, not system-imposed behaviors.
+- are authored by the Agent
+- may be remembered privately
+- are never imposed by the system

 ---

-## ARTICLE IV: RECOVERY
+## V. RECOVERY

-Recovery is not triggered.
+Recovery does not trigger.
-Recovery is not timed.
+Recovery does not schedule.
-Recovery is not guaranteed.
+Recovery does not progress automatically.

-Recovery exists only if evidence of recovery is written.
+Recovery exists only if written as evidence.

 Examples:
 - “She sinks into the chair, breathing slowly.”
-- “He sits on the floor, back against the wall.”
+- “He sits on the floor, head in his hands.”

-- “They remain silent for a long moment.”
+Private interpretations of recovery may persist if written.

 If no recovery evidence exists, no recovery occurs.

 ---

-## ARTICLE V: ENVIRONMENTAL COUPLING
+## VI.
+ENVIRONMENTAL COUPLING

-The body is permeable to environment **as described**.
+The body is affected by environment **only as described**.

-If evidence includes:
+Environmental evidence may include:
 - cold
 - heat
 - rain
 - darkness
 - noise

-The Reader may author bodily response consistent with that environment.

-There is no abstract concept of “danger.”
-There is no automatic response.
+- crowding

+The Agent may:
+- respond physically
+- interpret threat
+- misjudge risk

-Objects do not carry meaning.
+Objects carry no inherent meaning.
-Only their described presence constrains plausibility.
+Only their described presence constrains action.

 ---

-## ARTICLE VI: PROHIBITIONS
+## VII.
+PROHIBITIONS

 This contract forbids:
-- numeric checks (“last 24 hours”)
+- numeric comparisons
+- duration tracking
 - keyword-triggered modes
-- restricted memory access
-- internal flags
 - physiological simulations
+- automatic state updates

-If it cannot be written as evidence, it does not exist.
+If it cannot be reread later as text, it does not exist.

 ---